FurretGoWalcc/FurretGoWalcc.UAC_FSS_Hotkeys/README.md

----
-aliases: []
-creation date: 2024-06-21 23:17
-modification date: Friday 21st June 2024 23:17:37
----

-> He who lives in harmony with himself lives in harmony with the universe.
-> — <cite>Marcus Aurelius</cite>

 This is basically a bunch of hotkeys I've compiled to help with playing FSS and UAC in general.
 # Hotkeys
 ## General